Meet the RDs

 I have a BA from the University of Notre Dame and a master's degree in public health nutrition from Case Western Reserve University.
 I worked as an outpatient dietitian specializing in weight management, diabetes, gastrointestinal disorders, and autoimmune disease at two of the country's top hospitals.

 I am the proud mom of two girls.
 Motherhood was the catalyst for helping me discover functional nutrition, and I am thankful to them for this!
-I am also an avid runner and CrossFitter.
+I love being active by lifting weights, walking, running, CrossFit, stand-up paddleboard, and yoga.

 Polycystic Ovarian Syndrome (PCOS)